AdaRoseCannon/pwa-talks/ffconf.md

 ## A quick example install of a Web App

-Browsers are still experimenting with the design language behind  installing progressive web apps.

 Samsung Internet, Chrome and Opera will prompt the user when a few heuristics are fulfilled.

 <!-- This slide uses information from _config.yml -->